BLawrence426/High-Altitude-Balloon-Senior-Capstone-Project/README.md

 ## Suggestions for Improvements

+From the start of this project, I was in close conversations with our faculty advisor who has much, much more experience with unmanned aircraft and the like.
+He originally showed us [APRS.fi](https://aprs.fi/#!lat=40.0&lng=-83), a nifty website that shows all the radio towers and devices that are using frequencies allowed to those who have an amateur radio license (144.
+390 MHz).
+Due to myself or anyone in my group not in possession of this license, we were going to have to use our faculty advisor's with our original plan for our project.
+However, after some digging online, I discovered the Arduino MKR WAN 1310 board that had a radio module built right into the board itself.
+This struck me as really cool and decided to use this board without giving it much thought that it could only output on either 915 MHz, 868 MHz, or 433 MHz.
+So using this specific arduino board to handle transmitting our data packets, we were no longer going to be able to use the APRS.fi website which sucked since it seemed amazing for tracking devices such as a high-altitude balloon.

+That's where the tracking reciever came into fruition since my idea would be to have someone (me) go driving after it in a vehicle along its entire flight path instead of letting it go and waiting for it to start showing up on the APRS.fi website.
+I say all of this to lead up my suggestion: I reccommend trying to change the way data is being transmitted with our original design.
+I think axing the Arduino MKR WAN 1310 board idea and instead going with something like an Arduino nano or an Arduino MKR ZERO and either finding or building a dedicated radio module that can use amateur radio license frequencies would be a better idea.
+I found a couple online, but most seemed very above my skill level and out of our given budget of $600.
+However, there are plenty of ideas and attemps that I found online by just doing a simple [google search](https://www.google.com/search?sca_esv=40ca4543c95fb865&sca_upv=1&rlz=1C1CHBF_enUS918US918&sxsrf=ACQVn09Dc6VqZY1E6mfl7baIcSKXs-xfVg:1712535318372&q=Ham+radio+based+arduino&source=lnms&uds=AMwkrPuJnGNBYDFIr0HhqiRaoUAuVyLZAJhHT3ZsNbJrpRz7MLUljWALRMXfnOPpDrRCpQ7cUbILcy7dLthDrSIvOlRcOcMkZ18scEchMC_6upBJYJjlUOKxca2WjmFp8aZxq9JclDtMlKGINlS7n5RYSM2Lk7Ev3UVEBotyd7-SOWywPPpeT-TqfOVIRkUXAxziJuqCmve2gWQAkwulVwZmAnvBQDtjfcsUMxUOVqNfAF13veJD4LWpxjZnOXr6nVV7raN_1qJYJCyatA-4VfkTVjvTlogaycbvADAhc028YjWL6XVgakGo3_frnZIFJgNMElDDWHDC&sa=X&ved=2ahUKEwivlsSaq7GFAxUZl4kEHeAxAw8Q0pQJegQIERAB&biw=1920&bih=911&dpr=1) that seemed really promising.
+Overall, I would like to keep tinkering with this once I graduate in my free time since I really enjoyed this project and would like to keep messing with this stuff well into the future.
+I intend on getting my amateur radio operator license once I have some more free time in order to try and expand this project into a very robust product.

+A second suggestion that I would like to see with this project is honestly replacing the need for a proprietary Arduino board and instead design and print a new micro-controller board that can take its place.
+My thought process for this is that it would help do the following things:
+  - Cut weight by being more compact
+  - Cheaper in the long run
+  - Marketable to individuals or companies that deal with HAB's

+So I think by making an all-in-one micro-controller meant for this project specifically, we could end up with a simple board that would just need temperature sensors, a pressure sensor, and a radio module to be plugged into it for it to operate as intendended.
+My idea would be that a micro-controller specifically designed for this project would already have both a GPS and RTC board on it already since these would need to be present regardless while still giving the end-user the ability to choose their own preferred sensors and radio module.
+Another idea would maybe making two versions of this board: a 'lite' one if you will that wouldn't support a camera and be slightly cheaper than the second 'more expensive' board that would be capabale of supporting a camera similar to the Arducam OV2640 camera I mentiond prior in this page.
+The bigest different between these two boards would be its included RAM since I still believe that is why I couldn't get the Arducam OV2640 to work originally and needed to switch to the ESP32-CAM board.

+I'm sure there are plenty of other suggestions to change with this project, however these are the two that I immediately thought of when trying to do some reflecting at the end of the project.
+If you have any ideas or suggestions, or even already changed things on your end, I would love to hear about it!
+I am a big novice when it comes to this sort of stuff so I know plenty of people could improve immensely on the work laid out here.

+## Final Thoughts and Reflectin

+Overall, I had a crazy ammount of fun and enjoyment while tackling this project.
+I have always had an interest in 3D printing, tinkering with electronics, and CAD just to name a few of the applicable ones to this project, so I was happy to finally find that same enjoyment in my coursework.
+This project taught me a lot about researching and formulating design ideas in order to refine and bounce off

 ## Useful Online Tools

 The first useful online tool that I used for this project was this [Balloon Perfomance Calculator](https://www.highaltitudescience.com/pages/balloon-performance-calculator) created by High Altitude Science.
 I liked using this for seeing how much helium I needed for my balloon-payload setup and ensuring that it would reach my target altitude.